Elsa Elisabeth Brahe: Life

-At the Swedish court, Elsa Elisabeth became involved in a dispute of rank with her sister-in-law, Countess Palatine Maria Eufrosyne of Zweibrücken, already on the year of her marriage.
+At the Swedish court, Elsa Elisabeth already became involved in a dispute of rank with her sister-in-law, Countess Palatine Maria Eufrosyne of Zweibrücken, in the year of her marriage.
 Märta Allertz acted as a mediator in this dispute without success.
-When the matter was resolved by the regent in favor of Maria Eufrosyne, as born a princess rather than in favor of Elsa Elisabeth, who was a princess by marriage, Adolph John and Elsa Elisabeth withdraw from court and settled at Stegeborg Castle.
+When the matter was resolved by the regent in favor of Maria Eufrosyne, who had been born a princess rather than in favor of Elsa Elisabeth, who was only a princess by marriage, Adolph John and Elsa Elisabeth withdrew from court and settled in Stegeborg Castle.
+Elsa Elisabeth was also constantly pregnant during her second marriage, giving birth to nine more children in just 10 years, although only four of them survived early childhood.

-At Stegeborg, the Ducal couple held a grand representational court life in order to secure support among the nobility for Adolph John's political ambition.
+At Stegeborg, the ducal couple held a grand representational court life in order to secure support among the nobility for Adolph John's political ambition.
 However, the attempts were not successful.
 Adolph John I was regarded with suspicion by the nobility, and as a person described as proud, dominant and obsessed by rank, and while his first consort was described as a more mild character, Elsa Elisabeth was described as his equal in character and personality.
 After the great reduction of Charles XI in 1682-86, the ducal couple was no longer able to host a representational social life in accordance with their rank, and reacted by isolating themselves entirely from the outside world.
 They were said to have abused their children.
 This became the object of a formal investigation in 1686, and culminated in a scandal with to attempts of their children to escape from parental authority in 1687 and 1688, the last of the attempts successful.